iraiosub/riboseq-flow/README.md

 1. Ensure `Nextflow` and `Docker`/`Singularity` are installed on your system.

-**Note:** The pipeline has been tested on with `Nextflow` versions `21.10.3`, `22.10.3` and `23.04.2`. `Singularity` version `3.6.4` is required for the time being to run the pipeline.
+**Note:** The pipeline has been tested on with `Nextflow` versions `21.10.3`, `22.10.3`, `23.04.2` and `23.10.0`.
+`Singularity` version `3.6.4` or later is required for the time being to run the pipeline.

 2. Pull the desired version of the pipeline from the GitHub repository:

 ```
-nextflow pull iraiosub/riboseq -r main
+nextflow pull iraiosub/riboseq-flow -r 1.0
 ```

 3. Run the pipeline on the provided test dataset:

 ```
-nextflow run iraiosub/riboseq -r main -profile test,singularity,crick
+nextflow run iraiosub/riboseq-flow -r 1.0 -profile test,singularity
 ```

-4. Review the results
+4. Review the results.

-**Note:** An example script for running the test is provided [`run.sh`](https://github.com/iraiosub/riboseq/blob/main/run.sh).

 ## Quick start (run the pipeline on your data)

 1. Ensure `Nextflow` and `Docker`/`Singularity` are installed on your system
-2. Pull the main version of the pipeline from the GitHub repository:
+2. Pull the desired version of the pipeline from the GitHub repository:

 ```
-nextflow pull iraiosub/riboseq -r main
+nextflow pull iraiosub/riboseq-flow -r 1.0
 ```

-3. You will need to create a samplesheet `samplesheet.csv` with information about the samples you would like to analyse before running the pipeline.
+3. Create a samplesheet `samplesheet.csv` with information about the samples you would like to analyse before running the pipeline.
 It has to be a comma-separated file with 2 columns, and a header row as shown in the example below.

+**Note:** Only single-end read data can be used as input; if you used paired-end sequencing make sure the correct read is used fro the analysis.

 ```
 sample,fastq